 |Title:||Women's Assistant Coach (CA)|

 Sheldon is a graduate of the class of 2010 and was four-year member of the women’s golf team.
-She rejoins the Harvard community as a coaching assistant with the women's golf team after having spent two years teaching and working in Admissions at The Taft School in Watertown, Conn.
+She rejoined the Harvard community as a coaching assistant with the women's golf team for the 2012-13 season after having spent two years teaching and working in Admissions at The Taft School in Watertown, Conn.

 As a player at Harvard, Sheldon was a key driver behind the ascension of the team to their place as the best in the Northeast -- she helped the women to two of their three Ivy League Championships and still shares the record for the lowest single-round score in program history (4-under 68) as well as individual tournament wins (four).
 A three-time All-Ivy League selection, Sheldon helped the team win an impressive 21 tournaments during her tenure and was named team captain for her senior year.